Newtek Business Services Corp. - GuruFocus.com

+Mr. Sloane continued, “We remain confident in our dividend forecast even with the Federal Reserve tightening interest rates and the expected continued market volatility for the remainder of 2022.
+Our weighted average net gain-on sale margins for SBA 7(a) loans remain under pressure due to lagging Prime rate increases by the Federal Reserve Bank, but we are hopeful the lag will dissipate.
+In fact, since July, we have seen an improvement in average net gain-on-sale margins.
+In addition, consumer spending continues to be strong bolstering our payments business as well as our portfolio of loan credits.”

+Mr. Sloane concluded, “As we have previously announced, we are awaiting decisions from the regulators on our applications to acquire the National Bank of New York City, and anticipate receipt of regulatory approvals in the third or fourth quarter of 2022.
+Important to note, that even with this anticipated timetable we remain confident in our annual dividend forecast as we plan for wrapping up our affairs as a BDC, and currently expect to maintain ours status as a BDC through the end of the fourth quarter of 2022.”

-1Note regarding Dividend Payments: The Company's Board of Directors expects to maintain a dividend policy with the objective of making quarterly distributions in an amount that approximates 90 - 100% of the Company's annual taxable income.
+1Note regarding Dividend Payments: The Company's Board of Directors expects, while a BDC, to maintain a dividend policy with the objective of making quarterly distributions in an amount that approximates 90 - 100% of the Company's annual taxable income.
 The determination of the tax attributes of the Company's distributions is made annually as of the end of the Company's fiscal year based upon its taxable income for the full year and distributions paid for the full year.

 2Amount and timing of dividends, if any, remain subject to the discretion of the Company’s Board of Directors.